 Everything that happens to a person in their lives from the moment of conception is stored in the cell memory, (Most of us recognise that sometimes a certain smell or a tune can evoke the memory of a time in the past.)
 Sometimes these memories can cause blocks to well-being, and create patterns of ill health.
-I believe Craniosacral therapy has the capacity to clear negative cell memory and to help the organism on its journey towards to health.
+I believe Craniosacral therapy has the capacity to clear negative cell memory and to help the organism on its journey towards good health.

 What happens in a session?A case history is taken.
 Then the patent lies fully clothed on a couch while the practitioner touches and holds various parts of the body, most often the feet, parts of the head and the back.
 The patient will feel very gentle movements of the therapist’s hands, and in addition may experience a variety of sensations eg tingling, pulsating, seeing colours, images, recalling memories and many more, usually pleasurable.
 If at any time it becomes uncomfortable in any way the patient should tell the therapist who will then adjust the techniques so that whatever is being released , happens at a pace which is more acceptable to the patient.
 The patient is in control.

 How long does a session last?Anything from 20 minutes to an hour.
 This will depend on the severity of the case, the age of the patient and many other factors usually following a discussion with the therapist.